-[x] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES
+[ X ] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended: June 30, 1999

+0R

-EXCHANGE ACT OF 1934 For the quarterly period ended: June 30, 1999 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 34-0-26512 RenaissanceRe Holdings Ltd. (Exact name of registrant as specified in its charter) Bermuda 98-013-8020 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification n No.) Renaissance House 8-12 East Broadway Pembroke, Bermuda HM 19 (Address of principal executive offices) (Zip Code) (441) 295-4513 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports rector be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 of the preceding 12 months (or such shorter period that the registrant was rector file such reports), and (2) has been subject to such filing requirements the past 90 days.
-Yes x No during quired The number of outstanding shares of RenaissanceRe Holding Ltd.'s common stopar value US \$1.00 per share, as of June 30, 1999 was 20,826,332. ock, Total number of pages in this report: 30 RenaissanceRe Holdings Ltd. INDEX TO FORM 10-Q
+[ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission file number:

+RenaissanceRe Holdings Ltd. (Exact name of registrant as specified in its charter)

+Bermuda 98-013-8020 (State or other jurisdiction of (I.R.S.
+Employer Identification No.) incorporation or organization)

+Renaissance House 8-12 East Broadway Pembroke, Bermuda HM 19 (Address of principal executive offices) (Zip Code)

+(441) 295-4513 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No\\\\\

+The number of outstanding shares of RenaissanceRe Holding Ltd.'s common stock, par value US \$1.00 per share, as of June 30, 1999 was 20,826,332.

+Total number of pages in this report: 30

+INDEX TO FORM 10-Q
-<c></c> Part I Financial Information Item 1 Financial Statements Consolidated Balance Sheets as of June 30, 1999 (Unaudited) and December 31, 1998 3 Unaudited Consolidated Statements of Operations for the six months ended June 30, 1999 and 1998 4 Unaudited Consolidated Statements of Changes in Shareholders' Equity for the six months ended June 30, 1999 and 1998 5 Unaudited Consolidated Statements of Cash Flows for the six months ended June 30, 1999 and 1998 6 Notes to Unaudited Consolidated Financial Statements 7 Item 2 Management's Discussion and Analysis of Results of Operations and Financial Condition 14 Item 3 Quantitative and Qualitative Disclosures About Market Risk 26 Part II Other Information 27 Item 1 Legal Proceedings Item 2 Changes in Securities

-Item 3 -- Defaults Upon Senior Securities

-Item 4 -- Submission of Matters to a Vote of Security Holders Item 5 -- Other Information

-Item 6 -- Exhibits and Reports on Form 8-K
+Part I -- Financial Information

+Item 1 Financial Statements Consolidated Balance Sheets as of June 30, 1999 (Unaudited) and December 31, 1998 3 Unaudited Consolidated Statements of Operations for the six months ended June 30, 1999 and 1998 4 Unaudited Consolidated Statements of Changes in Shareholders' Equity for the six months ended June 30, 1999 and 1998 5 Unaudited Consolidated Statements of Cash Flows for the six months ended June 30, 1999 and 1998 6 Notes to Unaudited Consolidated Financial Statements 7 Item 2 Management's Discussion and Analysis of Results of Operations and Financial Condition 14 Item 3 Quantitative and Qualitative Disclosures About Market Risk 26 Part II Other Information 27 Item 1 Legal Proceedings Item 2 Changes in Securities Item 3 Defaults Upon Senior Securities Item 4 Submission of Matters to a Vote of Security Holders Item 5 Other Information Item 6 Exhibits and Reports on Form 8-K